 In December 2019, we submitted a petition to the U.S. Congress with over 800 mental health professional signatories, asking that the impeachment proceedings consider mental health aspects, forewarning an event such as the assassination of a top Iranian general.
 Recently, with the coronavirus pandemic, we issued a “Prescription for Survival,” accessible at the top of this page.
 Our continued purpose is to bring mental health into national discourse, for we believe that a healthy and empowered polity must have access to facts as well as to expertise.

 We are not the ‘Duty to Warn’ group: Duty to Warn (https://www.adutytowarn.org/ and https://twitter.com/duty2warn) is a political group that continues to copy and to claim ownership of our efforts.
 Multiple mental health professionals, including the editor, have asked repeatedly to be taken off its Super PAC, on which we were added against our will.
-We object to acting on the part of a political party, supporting its candidates, and soliciting big partisan donors, which forfeits our ability to speak as professionals.
+We object to acting on the part of a political party, using our profession for political or profit motives, and soliciting big partisan donors, which forfeits our ability to speak as professionals.
 We also do not diagnose, advocate for specific political solutions, or approve of a group presenting itself as “mental health professionals” when most members are laypersons.
-We are professionals who oppose the use of our work to political ends, especially without our consent.
+We oppose its use of our names for political and financial gain, especially without our consent.